When you buy through links on our site, we may earn an affiliate commission. Learn more

 Zoho Books is easy to set up and use.
 Once you sign up, the interface will walk you through various settings to help you customize your tool.
 You can also change these settings later on as your needs change.

 The settings are detailed to help you understand every module to monitor your business operations.
-This means that you will spend time studying what your settings can offer to make the best of this accounting tool.
+Unfortunately, this means that you will spend time studying what your settings can offer to make the best of this accounting tool.
 If you fail to spend enough time exploring various features, you might miss some of the benefits of the tools.

-Zoho vs Freshbooks User Interface and Help
+Zoho vs. Freshbooks User Interface and Help